Workwear: Maritime workwear

 Since the late 18th century, merchant seamen and dockworkers have worn denim flared trousers, striped undershirts, knitted roll neck jumpers, and short blue peacoats.
 This basic outfit, paired with a thick leather belt, flat cap and clogs, was also a mark of identification for turn of the century criminal gangs such as the Scuttlers.

 On the more luxurious cruise ships and ocean liners, deckhands wore neatly pressed dress blues similar to those of the Royal Navy and USN, while waiters and cabin stewards wore white uniforms with a band collar, gilded brass buttons, and a gold stripe on the trouser leg.

-In wet weather, sailors wore oilskins and Souwesters, but contemporary fishermen generally wear a two piece yellow or orange waterproof jacket and trousers.
+In wet weather, historically sailors wore oilskins, Souwesters, and dreadnoughts.
+Contemporary fishermen in poor weather generally wear a two-piece yellow or orange waterproof jacket and trousers.
 Modern updates to the traditional look include polar fleeces, hoodies, baseball caps, and knit caps.
+In Europe, the most common workwear onboard vessels is a boilersuit.

 Straw hats, sailor caps and tarred waterproof hats are no longer in widespread civilian use, but wool or denim versions of the Greek fisherman's cap remain common.

+Equestrian workwear

+Before 1900, the haulage industry relied on horse-drawn transportation in rural areas not served by a train station.
+In the Old West, stage coach drivers, wagon teamsters and pony express riders wore linen duster coats, tall boots and slouch hats as protection from the dust and sun.
+The attire of the working cowboy, copied from Mexican vaquero clothing, included blue jeans, cowboy boots with high heels, a bandana, a stetson hat, and a checked western shirt with pearl snaps.

+British postmen, so-called because they originally rode postilion on the horses of the mail coaches that collected letters from staging posts, wore a blue coat and scarlet waistcoat to identify them as employees of the British crown.
+As of 2025, Royal Mail continues this tradition by issuing red jackets and polo shirts to their employees.
+The first safety boots, reinforced with iron plates, were introduced around 1600 to protect the postman's legs from the heavy draw bar of the mail coach.
+Originally, top hats were worn but by the 1850s these had been replaced with peaked caps or kepis which were less likely to be knocked off by low-hanging tree branches.
+Although post horses had largely been superseded by bicycles by the 1890s, postmen continued to deliver the mail on horseback to remote addresses until the 1950s.
+Although most postal services wear blue, American USPS mailmen have worn grey military pattern ike jackets since the 1940s and Polish postal workers wore a maciejowka cap and brown uniform derived from those used by the Austro-Hungarian Empire before blue uniforms were introduced under communism.
+In colder countries like Germany, Norway or Finland, postmen wear ski caps with a turn-down flap to protect the ears and face, while mail carriers in Australia, South Africa and the Southern US are issued shorts and pith helmets due to the tropical climate.